Defining Child Custody in Albany

 The custodial parent is the person who has primary physical custody of the child or children.
 Their responsibilities are those of any parents who have primary responsibility for the physical well-being of the child – the only difference is they have custody for the majority of the time as opposed to their former partner.

-A noncustodial parent is merely the parent who does not have primary physical custody.
+The law defines a noncustodial parent as merely the parent in Albany who does not have primary physical custody.
 It can mean a number of different things, depending on what the schedule for parenting time is, and where they live.
 Generally speaking, the noncustodial parent has a schedule for parenting time, where they are permitted and expected to spend time with their child.

 A noncustodial parent could still have joint legal custody with the custodial parent to guide the child’s upbringing.
 When they have joint legal custody, their responsibilities as parents are to discuss the important decisions as they pertain to how their child will be raised.